apache/druid/docs/operations/dynamic-config-provider.md

         fieldPath: spec.nodeName
 ```

-The pod also needs permission to read that node.
-Nodes are cluster-scoped, so this requires a ClusterRole granting `get` on `nodes`, bound to the service account the Druid pods use:
+Nodes are cluster-scoped, so the service account the Druid pods run as needs a ClusterRole granting `get` on `nodes`:

 ```yaml
 kind: ClusterRole